MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plugin-multiple-operation.md

 # Write plug-ins for CreateMultiple and UpdateMultiple (preview)

 > [!NOTE]
 > The `CreateMultiple` and `UpdateMultiple` messages are being deployed.
 All tables that support `Create` and `Update` will eventually support `CreateMultiple` and `UpdateMultiple`, but some tables may not support them yet.
+[Learn more about bulk operation messages](bulk-operations.md)

+you should write plug-ins for the `CreateMultiple` and `UpdateMultiple` messages with tables where records may need to be created or updated in bulk, or when performance in creating and updating large numbers of records is important.
+Just about every table that stores business data may need to be created or updated in bulk.

-When you need to create or update multiple records in a Microsoft Dataverse table, consider writing a plug-in that uses the [bulk operation messages](bulk-operations.md) `CreateMultiple` and `UpdateMultiple`.
-If you have plug-ins that use the single operation `Create` and `Update` messages, consider migrating them to use `CreateMultiple` and `UpdateMultiple` instead.
+If you have existing plug-ins for the `Create` and `Update` messages for tables like these, you should migrate them to use `CreateMultiple` and `UpdateMultiple` instead.

 ## Is updating plug-ins required?

 You're not required to migrate your plug-ins to use `CreateMultiple` and `UpdateMultiple` instead of `Create` and `Update`.
-The Dataverse message processing pipeline [merges the logic](bulk-operations.md#message-pipelines-merged) of the single and multiple versions of the `Create` and `Update` messages.
-Your plug-ins still work.
+Your logic continues to be applied when applications use `CreateMultiple` or `UpdateMultiple`.
+There's no requirement to migrate your plug-ins because the Dataverse message processing pipeline [merges the logic for plugins](bulk-operations.md#message-pipelines-merged) written for either the single or multiple version of these messages.

-However, plug-ins that use the multiple version of these messages get a significant performance boost.
+However, only plug-ins written for the multiple version of these messages get a significant performance boost.
 Over time, as more developers choose to optimize performance by using the `CreateMultiple` and `UpdateMultiple` messages, we expect writing plug-ins for multiple operations to become the standard.
 Plug-ins written for single operations will be the exception.

 ## What's different?

-The following sections describe some of the differences you need to manage when you migrate your plug-ins to the multiple version of the `Create` and `Update` messages.
+The following are some of the differences you need to manage when you migrate your plug-ins to the the `CreateMultiple` and `UpdateMultiple` messages.

 ### Targets instead of Target